Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/NewMerchant.md

 # New Merchant

-This API is used to new merchant.
-Merchant needs to add session token received during login API call in the header of this API.
+This API is used to submit the boarding application for new merchants.

+## How it works
+1. Merchant needs to use this API to actually submit the boarding application for the new merchant.
+2. This step is mandatory for boarding.
+3. Merchant has to trigger this API post Create URN API.
+Below APIs can be optionally used to contribute to the data to be submitted as part  of New Partner Application Submit API.
+    - Get Packages
+    - Get Document Matrix
+    - Upload Document

 ## Endpoint